Maryland Route 19: Route description

 MD 19 begins at an intersection with MD 213 (Church Hill Road) north of the town of Church Hill.
 The state highway heads south as two-lane undivided Main Street into the town limits, passing to the southwest of the historic home Bishopton and intersecting MD 300 (Sudlersville Road).
-In the center of town, next to St. Luke's Church, MD 19 turns east onto Walnut Street; Main Street continues south as unsigned MD 19A to MD 213.
-The highway passes the historic Churchill Theatre-Community Building, exits the town, and crosses Southeast Creek.
+In the center of town, east of St. Luke's Church, MD 19 turns east onto Walnut Street; Main Street continues south as unsigned MD 19A to MD 213.
+The highway passes south of the historic Churchill Theatre-Community Building, exits the town, and crosses Southeast Creek.
 MD 19's name remains Walnut Street until its intersection with the northern terminus of MD 405 (Price Station Road), where the route continues southeast on Roberts Station Road.
 The highway intersects US 301 (Blue Star Memorial Highway) and has a grade crossing of the Centreville Branch of the Northern Line of the Maryland and Delaware Railroad at the hamlet of Roberts.
 MD 19 curves east at its crossing of Beaverdam Ditch and passes through the village of Ingleside before reaching its eastern terminus at MD 313 (Goldsboro Road).